GovTechSG/adex-ug/User Guide/Projects.md

 - **Protocol** - Select protocol.
 For example, *mqtt/tls*
 - **Host** - Enter **Unique MQTT URL**

-- Upload each .PEM file in the following fields:
+- Upload each file you copied in a text editor in the following fields:
   - CA file
   - Client certificate file
   - Private key file